biopragmatics/bioregistry/docs/guides/mapping_review.md

   instance `skos:exactMatch`.
 - `object_id`: The CURIE corresponding to the external prefix to which this is a mapping.
-- `curator_id`: The ORCID of the curator reviewing the mapping represented as a CURIE.
+- `creator_id`: The ORCID of the curator reviewing the mapping represented as a CURIE.
 - `mapping_justification`: A CURIE representing how the mapping was created, typically `semapv:ManualMappingCuration` for manual curation/